mctechspot/GoogleCloudAIInActionData/README.md

 # Google Cloud AI In Action Data
 This repository hosts the source code to prepare asteroid data for the MongoDB challenge of the Google Cloud AI in Action Hackathon of June 2025.
-This project focuses on using MongoDB to store asteroid data for powerful search which is later used in the [application part of this project](https://github.com/mctechspot/GoogleCloudAIInActionApp) to generate detailed PDF reports using Google Gemini.
+This project focuses on using MongoDB to store asteroid data for powerful search which is later used in the [application part of this project](https://github.com/mctechspot/GoogleCloudAIInActionApp) to fetch asteroid data to be displayed on the user interface as well as to generate detailed PDF reports using Google Gemini.

 This repository provides the instructions to set up MongoDB, prepare the asteroid data and import the data into the database.

 ## A Huge Thank You to our Data Contributors
-Immense gratitude is extened to the contributors of this rich [asteroid dataset](https://www.kaggle.com/datasets/gauravkumar2525/asteroids-dataset) that we use in this source code.
+Immense gratitude is extened to the contributors of this rich [asteroid dataset](https://www.kaggle.com/datasets/gauravkumar2525/asteroids-dataset) that we use in this project.
 The data is valid as it comes from NASA’s databases, including the Jet Propulsion Laboratory (JPL) and the Minor Planet Center (MPC).

 Download the zip file and extract the file called **asteroid_data.csv**.